GCBallesteros/quaternions/docs/workflows/point-nadir-with-y-axis-pointing-north.md

 2. **OrientedPoints** may have a _camera_ that by default is pointed in the direction of the z-axis of the body frame.
 We can access the pointing direction (if a camera has been added to the point) via the `cameraBodyAxis` getter.
+See the [OrientedPoint class documentation](/dsl/classes/orientedPoint) for more details.

 ## 3. Visualizing the Results